-So we’re building that world.
-You’re invited!
+So we’re building that world and you’re invited!

-Our anthologies are celebrations of the different, explorations of the weird, celebrations of the stories nobody else is publishing.
+Our anthologies are celebrations of the different, explorations of the weird and celebrations of the stories nobody else is publishing.
 We prioritize marginalized voices, prefer to show pleasure over violence, and seek out the unorthodox.
 We want to see sequential art that tells stories from unique perspectives, upends conventional ways of thinking, immerses readers in lushly imagined worlds, and makes us go, “Wow that’s gorgeous.”

 Thus, we want to see your submissions of 8, 16, and 24-page sequential art stories.
 That could mean one-off short comics, pieces of larger graphic novels or series, short stories or poems told in images, or anything else you can think up.